-Starting Gent Wevelgem
+Starting the Gent – Wevelgem Sportive

 The two we two remember specifically were brutes.
 The Baneberg is short but a killer.
-Turning off the main road, the road went straight up to 9% as we entered a wood, before it shot up to 23% whilst rounding a bend.
-The steepness abated as we left the wood to be greeted by the sight of the windmill at the top of the hill.
+Turning off the main road, the road went straight up to 9% as we entered a wood.
+Before it shot up to 23% whilst rounding a bend.
+The steepness abated as we left the wood, to be greeted by the sight of the windmill at the top of the hill.
 Hannah certainly looked pleased it was over when she crested it.

 Hannah stopped at the bottom to take a photo and I ground my way up.
 I’d stayed on all the way last year and was determined to do the same.
-Someone who was already off their bike chose the moment I was coming past to turn their bike around and get in the way – they got some abuse from me.
-I was side by side with another rider all the way up, happy to say I beat him by a wheel to the timing sensors line.
+Someone who was already off their bike chose the moment I was coming past to turn their bike around and get in the way.
+They got some abuse from me.
+I was side by side with another rider all the way up.
+Happy to say I beat him by a wheel to the timing sensors line.

 One by one they dropped off until I was following just one guy.
-As we came near to the top of the crest, I attacked to make sure I’d given everything – only it wasn’t the end.
-Now with a huge heart rate, I had to push on to get the speed back up on this flatter section.
-Eventually it went downhill again and I was overtaking everyone I could see.
+As we came near to the top of the crest, I attacked to make sure I’d given everything.
+Only it wasn’t the end.
+Now with a huge heart rate, I had to push on to get the speed back on the flatter section.
+Eventually, it went downhill again and I was overtaking everyone I could see.
 I ended up with a time that put me 150th of 4151 riders that day.

-The final stretch of Gent Wevelgem
+The final stretch of the Gent – Wevelgem Sportive

-Hannah was wearing her Storey Racing jersey and got mistaken for an actual racer – a man had a conversation with her about a specific race (Graham Edmondson?) to which Hannah didn’t say much.
+Hannah was wearing her Storey Racing jersey and got mistaken for an actual racer.
+A man had a conversation with her about a specific race (Graham Edmondson?) to which Hannah didn’t say much.
 At the next feed stop, she got recognised by the same guy and Hannah had to let him down gently in front of his mate, who laughed.